Classroom Logistics

 • Social Studies: Under the year-long theme of ‘Our Community,’ science and social studies topics are woven into the day.
 The social studies curriculum begins with a focus on community helpers and the role that they play.
 During the second trimester, Kindergarteners will explore urban communities and discover elements of a community, typical and unusual modes of travel, and map use.
 Rural communities will round out the social studies curriculum during the third trimester.
 Farm life, including animals and crops, will be investigated.
 Field experiences, community service projects, and guest speakers enhance the social studies curriculum, when possible.

 • Science: The Kindergarten science curriculum is closely related to the social studies curriculum and works in tandem to provide a well-balanced learning experience for students.
 We start our year with a scientific inquiry learning unit-exploring what science is, how we can explore and investigate the world around us, and how to ask scientific questions.
 Students explore force and motion and other transportation connections second trimester allowing students to utilize the scientific process and hands-on learning putting physical scientific concepts to the test.
+Alongside rural communities, life cycles are the science focus in the third trimester.
+Students will be able to group living things, compare life cycles of various animals, and gain understanding of the needs of plants and animals.
+Additionally, students will end their kindergarten year by learning about farm-to-table and how some of their favorite ingredients are sourced directly from our local farms!

 M I S C E L L A N E O U S

 • Toys: To prevent special items from being lost or broken all toys and stuffed animals should be left safely at home.
+If a student does bring an item from home that should not be at school, I will keep it for the day and then give it back to them at the end of the day.

 • Technology: Kindergarten students will have access to classroom computers and iPads.
 Students will be allowed to only visit sites and apps designated by a teacher.
 Websites related to our learning are listed on the classroom blog.
-Each student will also be taught how to access some of our learning activities online using Google Classroom.

 • Transportation: We will travel to the church gymnasium down the street for P.E. using the Summit shuttle bus twice per week during winter months or in most cases of inclement weather.
 We will also utilize the Summit shuttle bus for field trips throughout the school year, when possible.